haichao-yu/react-redux-blog/README.md

 ## Usage

-Running locally you need 3 terminals open: one for clint, one for server, and another one for MongoDB back-end.
+Running locally you need 3 terminals open: one for client, one for server, and another one for MongoDB back-end.
 Below are the steps:

 1. Install Node.js;
 2. Install MongoDB;